 - My husband DEVOURED this sorbet!
 Sometimes I have to ask him to try my creations, but I didn’t even have to ask!

-I hope you like the simplicity of this recipe and how delicious it is 🙂
+I hope you like the simplicity of this No-Churn Pineapple Sorbet with Malibu Rum Recipe and how delicious it is 🙂